dt5/dt5.github.io/README.md

-Website for Flapp, an app that's changing the game for soft-tissue flap facial reconstructive surgeries.
+Website for flapp, an app that's changing the game for soft-tissue flap facial reconstructive surgeries.